‘The Originals’ Teasers: EP Reveals ‘The Key To Unraveling The Whole Mystery’

 Talking with TV Guide, Charles Michael Davis shares a history of Klaus and Marcel that focuses on rivalry and bitter resentment, even when they have been allied against the same threats in the past.
 The Originals star suggests that the two dominant vampires have spent centuries nurturing this animosity, instead of dealing with the root problems.
 As a result, events have escalated, producing a series of violent encounters in which either Marcel or Klaus has the upper hand.

-The Originals often presents new threats, while a pre-existing situation already has everyone stretched to their limits, and Davis reveals that Season 4 is no different in that respect.
+The Originals often presents new threats, while a pre-existing situation already has everyone stretched to their limits and Davis reveals that season 4 is no different in that respect.
 Though he doesn’t make any connection to Hope’s ouroboros sketches, Charles does suggest that some new faces will bring with them a history that goes back further than Marcel’s life as a vampire and may even have originated long before the Mikaelson family.

 “They are going to come in with demands or stories that he has no real relationship with and probably has to think on the fly,” The Originals star explains.
 “He’ll have to get real creative.
 That’s one of the great things you’ll get to see in the first few episodes and throughout Season 4, just how creative he can be.”

-Stepping outside the context of the story of The Originals, Davis says there are episodes that stand out for him in Season 4, because of what has been happening behind the scenes.
-First and foremost, Charles is excited for Episode 7 to air, because that was his directorial debut.
+Stepping outside the context of the story of The Originals, Davis says there are episodes that stand out for him in season 4, because of what has been happening behind the scenes.
+First and foremost, Charles is excited for episode 7 to air, because that was his directorial debut.
 He also teases that new faces will be coming to The Originals in that installment.

-Charles also shared that Joseph Morgan and Daniel Gillies directed episodes of The Originals in Season 4.
+Charles also shared that Joseph Morgan and Daniel Gillies directed episodes of The Originals in season 4.

-Episode 2 of The Originals will air on March 24 on The CW network.
+Episode 2 of The Originals will air on March 24 on the CW network.

-[Featured Image by The CW]
+[Featured Image by CW]